The Evening Hour (film): Production

 In March 2016, it was announced Cynthia Nixon, Brian Geraghty, Marin Ireland and Michael Trotter had joined the cast of the film, with Braden King directing from a screenplay by Elizabeth Palmore based upon the 2012 novel of the same name by Carter Sickels.
 In November 2018, it was announced Philip Ettinger, Stacy Martin, Cosmo Jarvis, Kerry Bishé, Lili Taylor, Marc Menchaca, Tess Harper and Frank Hoyt Taylor had joined the cast of the film, replacing Nixon, Geraghty and Ireland.
+It was filmed in Harlan, Kentucky.

 Release

 It had its world premiere at the Sundance Film Festival on January 27, 2020.
 In December 2020, Strand Releasing acquired U.S. distribution rights to the film.
 It was released on July 30, 2021.